AISmithy/market-sentiment-analysis/README.md

 You can change the model name to another Hugging Face-compatible model if needed.
 Keep in mind some models require GPU or specific tokenizer handling.

-## Streamlit (removed / optional)

-This project now uses Django as the primary web UI.
-The Streamlit prototype that used to live in `src/dashboard.py` has been marked optional.
-If you do not need Streamlit, you can remove `src/dashboard.py` and delete `streamlit` from `requirements.txt` to keep the repository lean.

-Notes about model download and caching:
-- The FinBERT model is downloaded the first time the `transformers` pipeline is created.
-This requires internet connectivity and may take a minute.
-- The core `src/` modules were made import-safe so they can be used under the Django app without Streamlit runtime present.

 ## Running the app (Django)

 This repository also includes a minimal Django app that wraps the same ingestion and analysis logic and provides two HTTP endpoints useful for web UIs: